Mutton Keema Samosa

 Flour Paste – A mixture of all-purpose flour (maida) and water is made to act like glue to seal the samosas.

-Others – You will also need vegetable oil, onions, ginger garlic paste, green chilies, and freshly squeezed lime juice.
+Others – You will also need oil, onions, ginger garlic paste, green chilies, and freshly squeezed lime juice to make the mutton keema samosa recipe.

 How To Make Mutton Keema Samosa